LineageOS/charter/device-support-requirements.md

 * Force pushing branches SHOULD be avoided.
 * In the event of a force pushed branch, backup branches of the pre-forced HEAD MUST be made.

-## JIRA
+## Jira

-* Device maintainer(s) MUST have a JIRA account for bug tracking and cross-team collaboration.
+* Device maintainer(s) MUST have a Jira account for bug tracking and cross-team collaboration.
-* Device maintainer(s) MUST routinely triage, answer and close JIRA reports.
+* Device maintainer(s) MUST routinely triage, answer and close Jira reports.
-* Device maintainer(s) SHOULD make their JIRA name match their maintainer name as displayed on the Wiki.
+* Device maintainer(s) SHOULD make their Jira name match their maintainer name as displayed on the Wiki.

 ## Licensing